RU09342/lab-3-interrupts-and-timers-nghiemthai1/Button Interrupt/README.md

 The desired led pins and bits must be set to 1 to configure it to be an output.
 The desired button pin and bit must be to 0 to configure it to be an input .<br />
 Also,  PXREN |= BITX; must be used to enable the pullup resistor for that button. <br />
-By using the line PM5CTL0 = ~LOCKLPM5, the default high impedance on the board is disabled.
-This high impedance serves to get rid of any cross currents, but is turned off later. <br />
 The processor is put into LPM4 to prepare for the interrupt from the button. <br />
 In the same line, GIE is enabled so the interrupt is not masked. <br />